Fyrstikkeske/fyrraria/README.md

 20/5/25: Moved back to c, added movement with mouse 21/5-25: donut
-22/5-25: proper donut finally(i think), and finally cracked bindless textures
+22/5-25: proper donut finally(i think), and finally cracked bindless textures 22/5-25: uh, improper chunking? this is how it goes, xyz BUT yeah, x is always the biggest one, the large ring, z is the small ring while y is width.
+But the way chunking is done right now, its first x then y then z.
+Which means biggest ring, height, smallest ring.
+At least i think so.
+24-5/25: the height distortions are finally less